GuenterQuast/mimoCoRB/builddoc/index.rst

 signatures produced by cosmic muons.
-Of particular interest in this case are (rare) signatures with a double-pulse structure, where the first pulse originates from a detected muon and the second one from a decay electron of a muon that is stopped in or near a detection layer.
+Of particular interest in this case are (rare) signatures with a double-pulse structure, where the first pulse originates from a detected muon and the second one from a decay electron of a muon that has been stopped in or near a detection layer.

 Examples of code snippets and configuration data are provided in the subdirectories `examples/modules/` and `examples/config/`, respectively.